lukaszreszke93/lukasz-coding/2020-05-09-architectural-view-model.md

 "4+1" Architectural View Model
 ===============================

 Trying to capture the software system's architecture into one diagram can be hard.
 It might be even impossible for a complex system if there would be a readability requirement.
 One reason for that is the software systems have multiple layers that should be represented on those diagrams.
+So instead of trying to create one big diagram, it should be easier to split it into multiple system diagrams.

-Actually, the author of, "4+1" Architectural View Model, Kruchten, called them *architectual views*.
+"4+1" Architectural View Model created by Phillippe Kruchten, splits the system diagrams into 5 *architectural views*.

 Those views are represented by different stakeholders.
 Some of them are going to be interested only in the business logic.